Iain Sinclair: The Reforgotten

 A consistent theme in Sinclair's non-fiction and semi-fictional works has been the rediscovery of writers who enjoyed success in the early 20th century, but have been largely forgotten.
 These writers predominantly focus on London, particularly the East London districts in which Sinclair has lived and worked.
 He has written about, championed and contributed introductory notes to novels by authors such as Robert Westerby, Roland Camberton, Alexander Baron and John Healy.
 His 2016 work My Favourite London Devils focused on his rediscovery and appreciation of these writers, often while working as a used book dealer.

 Peru

-In June 2019, Sinclair travelled to Lima to begin retracing the journey of his great-grandfather, Arthur Sinclair, to "the source of the Amazon".
+In June 2019, Sinclair travelled to Lima to begin retracing the journey of his great-grandfather, Arthur Sinclair, to "the source of the Amazon" as described in the 1895 book In Tropical Lands.
 Travelling with his daughter, Farne, filmmaker Grant Gee, and poet and translator Adolfo Barberá del Rosal, the journey was expected to result in a range of artistic responses including podcasts, film and various books.
 The journey was partly funded by the British Film Institute's documentary fund and part by crowdfunding.
 The expedition provided material for an essay-feature film entitled The Gold Machine, released in 2022.
 A book by Sinclair with the same title was also published in 2021.
 A small selection of prose-poetry inspired by the trip was published by Earthbound Press.

+Recognition and awards

+In an interview with This Week in Science in 2004, William Gibson said that Sinclair was his favourite author.

+Sinclair was elected a Fellow of the Royal Society of Literature in 2009.

+In 2013 he became a visiting professor at the University for the Creative Arts.

+In October 2018, the University of Surrey reported that Sinclair had been appointed "distinguished writer in residence" with their School of Literature and Languages.